[WorkAround] Beware of KB3126446—Causing Re-boot Issues in Windows 10 and 8.1 and 7 SP1 and Server 2012 R2

 What is Remote Desktop Protocol (RDP)?

-It is a proprietary protocol developed by Microsoft which gives user, a graphical interface, to connect to another computer over a network connection.
-This is generally used for troubleshooting purposes.
-For example, if you are unable to boot or having problems in your applications, you give access to your computer to another “user” or “expert”, who would like to investigate your PC.
+It is a proprietary protocol developed by Microsoft that gives the user a graphical interface to connect to another computer over a network connection.
+This protocol is generally used for troubleshooting purposes.
+For example, if you are unable to boot or are having problems in your applications, you give access to your computer to another “user” or “expert”—causing someone who would like to investigate your PC.

-RDP is useful in such grave situations, when your system stops working and you have no other resources available to repair your PC.
+RDP, or Remote Desktop Protocol, is useful in such grave situations, when your system stops working and you have no other resources available to repair your PC.
 But generally, you give access to your PC using RDP to people you trust.
-But sometimes, when you have no friends and you are in dire straits, to get your PC working, you give access to “unknown” people like Microsoft technical team or experts.
+But sometimes, when you have no friends and are in dire straits, you may give access to your PC to “unknown” people, such as the Microsoft technical team or other experts, in order to get it working.

 Some of them can be hackers.
-So they can utilize the vulnerability posed by the existing RDP 8.0 and you have to install the KB3126446 update, if you give frequent access to “unknown” persons.
+They can exploit the vulnerability in the existing RDP 8.0, and you must install the KB3126446 update if you frequently grant access to “unknown” individuals.

 Read More: [Fix] Skype and Windows 10 – Some Early Errors and Solutions

-The only thing that will prevent this problem, is not to install the update KB3126446.
-But if you have updates automatically installed on, then it will install, without your intervention.
+The only way to prevent this problem is to avoid installing the update KB3126446.
+However, if you have automatic updates enabled, they will install without your intervention.
 The only remedy in that situation is to uninstall it again.
-But this will pose a security threat if somebody accesses your computer using the RDP.
-Also this particular problem, arises if RDP 8.0 is installed on your system.
-By default, this is not enabled on your system.
+But the update will pose a security threat if somebody accesses your computer using the RDP.
+Also, this particular problem arises if RDP 8.0 is installed on your system.
+By default, this feature is not enabled on your system.

 How to Disable RDP?